nwb-extensions/ndx-template/{{ cookiecutter.namespace }}/NEXTSTEPS.md

 7. Add a license file.
 Permissive licenses should be used if possible. **A [BSD license](https://opensource.org/licenses/BSD-3-Clause) is recommended.**

-8. Make a release for the extension on GitHub with the version number specified. e.g. if version is {{ cookiecutter.version }}, then this page should exist: https://github.com/{{ cookiecutter.github_username }}/{{ cookiecutter.namespace }}/releases/tag/{{ cookiecutter.version }} .
+8. Make a release for the extension on GitHub with the version number specified. e.g. if version is {{ cookiecutter.version }}, then this page should exist: https://github.com/{{ github_username_list[0] }}/{{ cookiecutter.namespace }}/releases/tag/{{ cookiecutter.version }} .
 For instructions on how to make a release on GitHub see [here](https://help.github.com/en/github/administering-a-repository/creating-releases).

 9. Publish your updated extension on [PyPI](https://pypi.org/).
     - Follow these directions: https://packaging.python.org/tutorials/packaging-projects/